22 Jan, 2025

 Advantages:

 • Speed.
 Unsolvable issues become solvable, in most cases, in squared time!
-One operation to fill each table cell and the concern is solved.
+One operation is needed to fill each table cell, and the concern is solved.

 • Universality.
 One Ring to rule them all—creating a compact system of multiple rules for filling the table guarantees the solution of the problem on any data.
-No exceptions, no boundary cases, a few lines, and the complicated difficulty is solved.
+There are no exceptions, no boundary cases, and a few lines, and the complicated difficulty is solved.

 • Accuracy.
 Since the dynamic programming algorithm considers absolutely all possible options and scenarios, it is guaranteed to find the best solution.
 No loss of precision, no approximate answers.
 If there is a solution—it will be found.